 Deeply ignorant but greatly inspired by neighbouring Sissinghurst Castle, I took the garden design course at the English Gardening School.
 The course was a revelation and hooked me into garden design.
 I greatly enjoy creating green architectural space in gardens, playing with the colours and textures of plants and putting in focal points to make surprises around corners.

-For the last twelve years I have also edited Topiarius, the journal of the European Boxwood and Topiary Society (www.ebts.org).
-This has been a more princely pursuit and has now brought forth my latest book Topiary, Knots and Parterres to be published in June, 2017.
-The book is a romp through garden history covering Rome, Byzantium, the courtly medieval gardens, the great formal parks of the Italian and French Renaissance through to the Arts and Crafts Movement and today’s elegant, minimalist designs.
-It has been a delight to gather the views on topiary from the poets, designers, architects, humourists, diarists and commentators through the ages - even though some pour bitter scorn on topiary.
-I hope that, by contrast, this book will help to persuade gardeners as to the unique charm and usefulness of clipped greenery in its myriad forms.
+For the last fourteen years I have also edited Topiarius, the journal of the European Boxwood and Topiary Society (www.ebts.org).
+This has been a more princely pursuit and has now brought forth my latest book Topiary, Knots and Parterres which was published in 2017 and won The European Garden Book Award, 2018.
+The book is a romp through garden history, covering Rome, Byzantium, the courtly medieval gardens, the great formal parks of the Italian and French Renaissance through to the Arts and Crafts Movement and today’s elegant, minimalist designs.
+It was a delight to gather the views on topiary from the poets, designers, architects, humourists, diarists and commentators through the ages – even though some pour bitter scorn on topiary.
+I hope that, by contrast, this book will help to persuade gardeners as to the unique charm and usefulness of clipped greenery in its myriad forms in gardens both large and small.

 Caroline Foley is a member of the Garden Media Guild and The Society of Authors.

-For enquiries or comments, please email me on:
+For enquiries or comments, please email her on: email@example.com